Groscheri/csrf-seminar/peer-reviews/Group 12/review.md

 ===

 The template is custom made in some normal text-editor.
 A more suitable template would be a standard document done in LaTeX.
-It is advisible to use LaTeX as it it one of the most accepted way of writing scientific reports.
+It is advisable to use LaTeX as it is one of the most accepted way of writing scientific reports.

 If the authors choose to continue with this custom made template, please change the font of the headers as they are too thin in comparison to the paragraph type